-In this article you can find description of errors, warning, debug and information messages which may be spotted in FIXEdge log files.
+In this article, you can find a description of errors, warning, debug, and information messages which may be spotted in FIXEdge log files.

 Tag not defined for this message type

 Description: It means that FIXEdge received a FIX message that contains a tag [RefTagID], which is not described in FIX dictionaries for this type of messages.
 Also it may mean that tag [RefTagID] is outside the repeating group while in the dictionary this tag is inside the repeating group, or vice versa.
 The exact message can be identified by its sequence number [RefSeqNum].

 Troubleshooting steps: Get the FIX message itself from <session>.in file (use RefSeqNum value for assistance).
 Check the corresponding FIX dictionary to validate correctness of the error.
 Contact counter-party to resolve the issue or describe this custom tag in corresponding FIX dictionary.

 Message cannot be sent

 Description: This message occurs when there is attempt to send a message to a not initialized ("logged in") Client of Transport Adapter (TA).
 The disclosed in log record "client" name represents the name of TA Client in FIXEdge.properties.

 Depending on TA type, Client may be also referred as "Session".
 For example, Clients of SMTP TA are listed under TransportLayer.SmtpTA.SMTPSessions parameter.